The P.P.E. curriculum consists of 15 credit hours usually distributed over four semesters, as follows:

 - The Justice Seminar (cross-listed in Philosophy, Political Science, and Economics), an intensive 3-credit hour seminar that is the gateway to the minor, taken in the fall semester of sophomore or junior year.
 (3 credit-hours)

 - Three 1-credit PPE Colloquia, each devoted either to the critical reading and discussion of one or two major works or to a group project on some contemporary issue(s).
 The colloquia are normally taken in the three semesters following the Justice Seminar.
 Special arrangements can sometimes be made for students who wish to participate in a colloquium while studying abroad.
 (3 credit-hours in toto)

-- Three approved 3-credit courses from the two fields outside the student’s first major, with at least one course in both non-major fields.
+- Students who were accepted into the PPE minor in spring, 2018 or earlier: Three approved 3-credit courses from the two fields outside the student’s first major, with at least one course in both non-major fields.
 (9 credit-hours in toto)